Efficiently Enumerating Minimal Triangulations: Introduction

+So, the problem is reduced to the task of enumerating all of the minimal triangulations of a graph.
+In this manuscript we devise an algorithm for performing this task in incremental polynomial time.
 Our approach is as follows.
-Parra and Scheffler~\cite{DBLP:journals/dam/ParraS97} have shown that there is a one-to-one correspondence between the minimal triangulations and the maximal sets of non-crossing minimal separators.
-(The precise definitions are in Section~\ref{sec:preliminaries}.)
-So, enumerating the minimal triangulations boils down to enumerating these maximal sets, which can be thought of as maximal independent sets of the graph $\G$ that represents crossings among minimal separators.
+Parra and Scheffler~\cite{DBLP:journals/dam/ParraS97} have shown that there is a one-to-one correspondence between the minimal triangulations of a graph $g$ and the maximal independent sets of a special graph $\G$.
+The nodes of $\G$ are the so called \e{minimal separators of $g$}, and the edges are between \e{crossing} minimal separators.
+(Precise definitions are in Section~\ref{sec:preliminaries}.)
+So, enumerating the minimal triangulations of a graph boils down to enumerating these maximal sets.
 It is well known that all the maximal independent sets of a graph can be enumerated with polynomial delay~\cite{DBLP:journals/ipl/JohnsonP88,DBLP:journals/jcss/CohenKS08}.
-However, this is insufficient for us, since the graph $\G$ is not given as input, and in fact, can have an exponential number of nodes (in the size of the original given graph).
-Therefore, we cannot construct this graph ahead of time to establish incremental polynomial time.
-Instead, we use a result by Berry et al.~\cite{conf/wg/BerryBC99}, showing that the minimal separators of a graph can be enumerated with polynomial delay.
-We devise an algorithm that enumerates the maximal independent sets of a graph by assuming that nodes are given by a polynomial-delay iterator, and by assuming some other complexity bounds that are proved to hold in the case of minimal separators.
+However, this is insufficient for us, since the graph $\G$ is not given as input, and in fact, its number of nodes can be exponential in the size of the original graph $g$.
+Therefore, we cannot construct this graph ahead of time, and cannot directly use existing algorithms to establish incremental polynomial time.

+We address this problem by defining an abstraction of the graph $\G$ of minimal separators by means of a \e{Succinct Graph Representation} (SGR), which is represented compactly by two algorithms: one for enumerating the nodes and one for testing whether a given pair of nodes forms an edge.
+In particular, we can access the nodes of $\G$ through a polynomial-delay iterator, due to a result by Berry et al.~\cite{conf/wg/BerryBC99} (who show how to enumerate the minimal separators of a graph).
+Applying previous results, we prove that the SGR for the minimal separator graph (i.e., $\G$) meets certain tractability conditions termed \e{tractable expansion}, which enable the enumeration of its maximal independent sets (i.e., $g$'s minimal triangulations) in incremental polynomial time in the size of the representation (which can be logarithmic in the size of the graph itself).